matejker/game-of-life/README.md

 [Live demo](https://matejker.github.io/game-of-life/rhombille.html) of _Rhomboidal_ Game of Life :diamonds:.

+## Sphinxonal
+A _sphinx_ polygon consists of six equilateral triangles and its simplest periodic tiling [9] where two sphinxes fit into a _parallelogram_.
+In such periodic tiling, each cell has 12 neighbours (highest among all previously listed tilings).
+We can use the original `2,3/3` rule as in orthogonal grid, if for a given cell:
+1. the number of live neighbours is exactly 2, the cell maintains its status quo into the next generation; `(0 -> 0)`, `(1 -> 1)`
+2. the number of live neighbours is exactly 3, the cell will live in the next generation; `(0 -> 1)`, `(1 -> 1)`
+3. the number of live neighbours is 1, 4,..., the cell won't live in the next generation; `(0 -> 0)

+[Live demo](https://matejker.github.io/game-of-life/rhombille.html) of _Sphinxonal_ Game of Life :cat2:.

+_Much more interesting is tiling using _sphinx_ is used by [Lee and Mood](https://tilings.math.uni-bielefeld.de/substitution/sphinx/) in [10]._
 ### Advent of Code 2020 - Seating System [[Part 1](https://matejker.github.io/game-of-life/aoc.html)], [[Part 2](https://matejker.github.io/game-of-life/aoc2.html)]
 A variation of _Cellular Automata_ was used as a puzzle in [Advent of Code 2020 on Day 13](https://adventofcode.com/2020/day/11).
 The idea was to simulate occupation of seats in waiting area as more and more people arrive, with given rules: